Natural Resources

 resource.

 5) A work cited page with a minimum of two sources.
-You must include the sources of information you utilized for the poster project.
+You must include the sources you used for the poster project.
 Remember to use APA format.
 Attach the work cited page to the poster.

 6) Creativity is always welcome!

-Feel free to make your poster appealing, colorful, unique, etc. In addition, feel free to utilize different means of presenting the information such as a PowerPoint, poster, prezi, diagram and/or poster board.
+Feel free to make your poster appealing, colorful, unique, etc. In addition, feel free to present the information in different ways, such as a PowerPoint, Prezi, diagram, or poster board.

 All requirements must be presented